 The image of the professional truck driver has changed over time.
 In the past 20 years or so, the public image of the trucker has deteriorated.

-The public were in awe of the skills of those truckers who wheeled those big rigs out on the highway.
+The public was in awe of the skills of those truckers who wheeled big rigs out on the open highway.
 They envied that freedom and independence.

 The ’70’s truck driver population made the use of the CB radio.
 They used the CB as a tool to communicate and help each other.
 It wasn’t unusual for non-driving individuals to set up a land-based radio, to communicate with the heroes of the highway.
 It was pretty exciting for them, to talk CB talk to the truckers on the road.